aamay001/easy-deploy/README.md

 # WARNING 1: SPAGHETTI CODE IS REAL IN THIS PROJECT

-# WARNING 2: PLEASE NOTE THE LICENSE FOR THIS REPOSITORY
+# WARNING 2: PLEASE NOTE THE LICENSE FOR REPO

 # easy-deploy
 A Windows Forms .net application for common IT desktop management functions.